burgil/cloudflare-sentry/README.md

 Notice: A compatibility_date is required when publishing.
 Add the following to your wrangler.toml file
 ```

-to generate the `dist/` folder

-and then deploy and create a sentry map using:
+This will generate the `dist/` folder, now deploy to cloudflare and create a sentry map simply by using:

 ```
 yarn deploy